tiberiusbrown/ardurogue/README.md

 - Items can be cursed, identified, enchanted
 - Throw a potion at an enemy to apply its effect to it
 - Hidden doors
-- Affects: confusion, invisibility, weaken, slow, etc.
+- Afflictions: confusion, invisibility, weaken, slow, etc.

 ## Wishlist (in order of priority)